ichihara0416-design/PKsim-Shiny/README.md

-# PKsim Shiny
+# PKsim-Shiny

 ## Overview

-PKsim Shiny is an educational pharmacokinetic simulation application based on a linear one-compartment model.
+PKsim-Shiny is an educational pharmacokinetic simulation application based on a linear one-compartment model.

 ## Intended use

-PKsim Shiny is intended for educational, research, demonstration, and other non-clinical purposes.
+PKsim-Shiny is intended for educational, research, demonstration, and other non-clinical purposes.
 It is not intended for clinical decision-making or patient care.